The Free Dropbox Forms Alternative

 Last updated:

 Dropbox Forms is a form and file-request feature built into Dropbox.
 It’s designed for collecting files and basic information from collaborators within the Dropbox ecosystem.
-Fomr is a purpose-built form builder with a drag-and-drop editor, 1700+ fonts, and full design control.
-The two products serve different primary use cases — Dropbox Forms focuses on file collection, while Fomr focuses on form building and design.
+Fomr is a purpose-built form builder with a drag-and-drop editor.
+The two products serve different primary use cases: Dropbox Forms focuses on file collection, while Fomr focuses on form building and design.

 How Fomr compares to Dropbox Forms